grafov/kiwi/README.md

 ## Warning about evil severity levels

+The most of loggers came to you with concept of `levels`.
+So you are filter anything but only records of the preconigured level and levels above really appear in the log.
+The current level read from the configuration of the application.
+There are loggers that allow you change the level in runtime.
+The level here is like the key in logfmt.
+But logfmt became with more general idea: you can arbitrary number of keys for the filtering.
+Not only predefined words for levels but any things like `feature`, `module` etc. So you can filter not only by the severity but set general taxonomy of the categories across all the parts (subsystems, modules) of your application.

-Traditional way for logging is set a level of severity for each log record.
-Then check the level before passing this record to a writer.
-This is not the worst way but it is not obvious in many cases.
-Especially when logger introduces many severity levels like "debug", "info", "warning", "critical", "fatal", "panic" and so on.
-Look the internet for many guides with controversial recommendations how to distinguish all these "standard" levels and try map them to various events in your application.
-For example when you should use "fatal" instead of "panic" or use "debug" instead of "info".
-Maybe not for all cases but very often severity levels obstruct understanding of logs.
+Another problem with traditional syslog-like levels is non clear specification what exactly should pass to each level.
+Look up the internet for many guides with controversial recommendations how to distinguish all these "standard" levels and try map them to various events in your application.
+So in the reality programmers often debate about level for the log record.
+For example when you should use "fatal" instead of "critical" or use "debug" instead of "info".
+So very often severity levels obstruct understanding of the logs.

-Like many loggers with structured output `kiwi` not recommends using of severity levels.
-Though you can use them in `kiwi` too (see helper functions in `imitate-levels.go`) and interprete them as you wish.
+You can use log syslog-like levels in `kiwi` if you are comfortable with them (see helper functions in `level` subpackage) and interprete them as you wish.
 Severity levels in `kiwi` don't play any role in deciding how to output the record.
 Any records with any level will pass to all sinks.
 Filters in each sink will decide how to actually display the record or filter it out completely.

 ## Instead of FAQ